oberfeld/oberdocker/README.md

 - `docker exec -i --user www-data oberdocker_nextcloud_1 php occ config:system:set default_phone_region --value="CH"`
 - `docker exec -i --user www-data oberdocker_nextcloud_1 php occ config:system:set skeletondirectory --value=""`
 - `docker exec -i --user www-data oberdocker_nextcloud_1 php occ config:system:set templatedirectory --value=""`

+## Backup for S3
+The database and the nextcloud files (data and code) are backed up (volumes `db`und `nextcloud`).
+This is done by the container `volumerize`.

+### Setup
+The backup enpoint is an S3 bucket.

+To set up an S3 Bucket, I (@inthemill) have done the following:
+- Create an account `oberfeld-it`
+- Register my credit card
+- On S3 create the bucket that you will specify in the `.env` file
+- in the IAM of this account, create the user, whose ID and secret, you will specify in the `.env` file.
+- Apply to this backup-user the needed rights
+    - TBD

+### Run the Backup
+The backup is executed by a cronjob that is specified in the `docker-compose-backup.yml` file as environment variable of the `volumerize` container.

+### Restore

+#### S3 Bucket properties.

+#### Helpful bashcripts
+- `./oberdocker-restore.sh`: restores the latest backup.
+You must specify the project by prepending the command with `COMPOSE_PROJECT_NAME=$projectname `.
+Having a project name set, prefixes all container and volume names, such that it can run beside _prod_.
+  *Example: * `./oberdocker-restore.sh -p restore up`
+- If you choose it different from 'oberdocker', the recovery is done on separate volumes and a parallel project is starter afterwards, where you can analyse the backup.
+- If you choose it 'oberdocker', the recovery will be done for the relevant (productive) volumes.
+This will overwrite the data there.